9 Things Not to Say to an Insurance Company After a Car Accident

 Don’t offer up information that isn’t asked of you.
 If you aren’t asked how fast you were going, for example, there’s no reason to mention it.
 Don’t mention that your car is customized or that you are using it for ride-share purposes.
 Anything can potentially be used against you, so keep unnecessary details to yourself.

-7. I don’t have an attorney
+7. We don’t have an attorney

 Knowing that you don’t have a personal injury attorney may lead to insurers trying to take advantage of you.
 If you don’t have an attorney, don’t mention it and seek counsel as quickly as possible.